 In sales, we must deal with different types of people all the time - a wide range of personalities and backgrounds.
-Everything changes depending on who you are talking to during the deal process.
-An important sales principle I realized many years ago is you get delegated to the people you sound like.

 People are interesting.
 We tend to gravitate to those who are similar.
 We like familiar sounds, foods, and experiences.
 We like routine.